 O however imposes the restriction that each function overloaded over

-the type a must have the type of the form a -> t, with a
+must have the type of the form a -> t

 express any overloaded function of Haskell.
 Restricting Haskell to